thaisaraujosantos/trilha_web/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 Author:
-This project was developed by [Your Name].
-You can find more information about the author on [their LinkedIn profile, GitHub, etc.].
+This project was developed by Thais Araujo Santos.
+You can find more information about the author on www.linkedin.com/in/thaisaraujosantos

 License:
 This project is licensed under the MIT License.
 See the LICENSE file for more information.